vgmtrans/vgmtrans/docs/vgmtrans_value_architecture_guide.md

 ### 21.11 `SequenceProgram`

-`SequenceProgram` records semantic source commands, program profile/configuration, and playback defaults.
+`SequenceProgram` records decoded source commands, program profile/configuration, and playback defaults.
 It is the stable parsed form of a sequence.

-Each semantic command stores its opcode, named operands, source provenance, and decode flow.
+Each compiler-cursor command stores its opcode, named source operands, source provenance, decode flow, positional executable arguments, and executor slot.
 The `AddressIndex` lets the VM resolve runtime control flow by source addresses instead of assuming vector order is execution order.
-Byte pools exist only for legacy dialects.
+Complete compiled commands have no byte-pool entry; byte pools exist for old cursor commands and partial malformed-command diagnostics.

-### 21.12 `SemanticCommandDecoder`, `RecordReader`, and legacy `VmCommandCursor`
+### 21.12 `CompilerCursor`, `RecordReader`, and old `VmCommandCursor`

 `RecordReader` is the small imperative checked reader for one source record.
-It owns sequential cursor bounds, exact field ranges, captured field metadata, and truncation diagnostics without introducing a schema language. `SemanticCommandDecoder` adds the narrow command-authoring conveniences for named operands, raw/resolved values, and discovery flow. `CommandSourceMap` performs automatic projection; ordinary records can reuse the reader's captured fields when building their one durable annotation.
+It owns sequential cursor bounds, exact field ranges, captured field metadata, and truncation diagnostics without introducing a schema language. `CompilerCursor` adds command presentation, source operands, discovery flow, executable arguments, and generated typed executor selection. `CommandSourceMap` performs automatic projection.

-`VmCommandCursor` remains the two-phase compatibility surface for unmigrated sequence dialects.
-It should not be used for new semantic implementations because render-phase cursors can reparse stored command bytes.
+`VmCommandCursor` remains a two-phase surface only because unmigrated value formats currently use it.
+New code must not use it.
+It may be deleted whenever preserving it would complicate the compiler-cursor design; its implementation remains recoverable from Git history.

 ### 21.13 `SequenceDialect`

-A semantic dialect connects a `SequenceProgram` to executable driver behavior.
-It packages program/track state factories, a byte-free command executor, timebase, and default behavior.
+A source-free dialect connects a `SequenceProgram` to executable driver behavior.
+It packages program/track state factories, a byte-free command executor, timebase, and default behavior. `CompiledCommandDialect` is the compiler-cursor adapter: it is the only layer that sees `std::any`, creates the concrete `Playback`, and dispatches the generated executor slot.

 The implementation uses `std::any` only to erase the concrete program and track runtime-state types.
 Program-specific version data is not stored in dialect context; it lives on the immutable program.
-Legacy dialect context remains until those formats migrate.
+Old dialect context remains until those formats migrate.

 ### 21.14 `SequenceVm`

 `SequenceVm` is the shared interpreter for parsed sequences.
-Semantic dialects run through a global `(tick, stable track order)` scheduler with one program state and per-track runtimes.
+Source-free dialects run through a global `(tick, stable track order)` scheduler with one program state and per-track runtimes.
 The VM handles command limits, loops, calls, returns, repeats, diagnostics, and event emission.
 Recurrence keys include command, call stack, and repeat-counter state; the command limit is only a contextual emergency guard.

-Legacy dialects still use track-major execution and optional prepasses.
-Those paths are adapters to remove as formats migrate.
+Old cursor dialects still use track-major execution and optional prepasses.
+Those paths are disposable adapters, not behavior the new design must preserve.

 ### 21.15 `PerformanceModel`